curvedinf/dir-assistant/README.md

 pip install dir-assistant
 ```

 The default configuration for `dir-assistant` is API-mode.
-If you download an LLM model with `download-llm` below,
+If you download an LLM model with `download-llm`,
 local-mode will automatically be set.
 To change from API-mode to local-mode, set the `ACTIVE_MODEL_IS_LOCAL` setting.

 ## Embedding Model Download